 Use existing RLS in the database

 Many data sources have mechanisms for RLS built in.
-If your organization has already put effort into building row-level security in a data source, you may be able to take advantage of your existing RLS.
+If your organisation has already put effort into building row-level security in a data source, you may be able to take advantage of your existing RLS.

 The main benefit of using built-in RLS is that administrators can implement and control their data security policy in one place: their databases.

 For more information, see Row-Level Security in the Database.

 |Does your organisation have a preferred RLS solution in the database that works for this project?||→ Yes →||See Row-Level Security in the Database|

 |→ Yes →||See About Virtual Connections and Data Policies|

 |Is this a proof of concept, a basic user filter test or a static workbook with unchanging users?||→ Yes →||See Use a manual user filter(Link opens in a new window)|